ericjankowski/hibernate-and-hsqldb/README.md

 	e.
 Create HelloWorld class with main method (page 46 and 48)
 	f.
 Create hibernate.cfg.xml file (page 51)
 	g.
 Create log4j.properties file (page 58)
 	h.
-Create build.xml file (page 60)
+Create build.xml file (page 60 and 65)

+4. Start HSQLDB :: java -classpath ${PROJECT_DIRECTORY}/lib/hsqldb-2.2.9.jar org.hsqldb.Server (page 63)

 TODO
 ====

-1. Add hsql files to .gitignore
-2. Find a way to perform functions of the Ant build with Maven
+1. Find a way to perform functions of the Ant build with Maven
+2. Find a way to connect to the latest HSQLDB version
+3. Find a way to perform functions of the Ant build with Gradle